 That fear isn’t rational of course.
 The ancient world is very happily long gone.
 We live better and behave better.
 The rational choice, then, is to keep that progress going, and that necessarily includes change, including radical new adaptations.

-Status quo systems, however, major on fear.
-That’s the secret ingredient that keeps their game together.
-And so “right-thinking” moderns have been trained to fear anything new.
-That’s not rational, but it makes people feel safe.
+Status quo systems, however, major on fear; that’s what keeps their game going.
+And so moderns have been trained to fear anything new… anything not previously authorized.

-But rather than conducting a further discourse on why Planet Cypherpunk would be better than Planet Status Quo, I’ll simply leave you with the conclusion of one of the very first cypherpunk documents: Timothy C. May’s Crypto Anarchist Manifesto, published in November 1992:
+But rather than conducting a long discourse on why Planet Cypherpunk would be better than Planet Status Quo, I’ll leave you with a fundamental contrast:

 Paul Rosenberg